 What a success these events were!
 Sunrise residents, team members, and local families adopted a total of 24 dogs and cats.
 Here’s a few stories of these lucky animals and their new families:

 Two dogs and a cat, Jigglypuff, Pip, and Lou, found homes with Sunrise team members and their families.

 Dr. Levinson, a resident of Sunrise on Connecticut Avenue in Washington, D.C., adopted Chica, a senior dachshund.
 He is over the moon with his new pup, stating, “This is my 88th birthday present.
 I’ll spare no expense for my daughter!”

 Journey, a five-year-old pup, was scheduled to be euthanized the day before being rescued by Knine Rescue.
 She made such an impression at the Sunrise of Chevy Chase, MD, adoption event, that the community took her in as their new house dog!

 Residents have already fallen in love with Journey, who now spends her days relaxing on the patio, going for walks, waiting by the door for belly rubs, and receiving plenty of treats from team members and residents.
 The joy she gives and receives is a clear case for why people need pets—and vice versa.

 Older Adults and Animals

 Animals improve our lives in many ways, including:

 If you or a loved one is considering adding a pet to the family, an older animal might be ideal.
-This article explains some of the benefits of choosing a senior pet.

 And, to learn more about senior living, call a Sunrise community near you to schedule a tour.
 The community pet will be excited to meet you!